-Few record labels can look back on a lifetime of 50 years, even less can look on the past and and find very unusual history.
-Trikont, the oldest German independent music label, and actually the oldest independent label worldwide, now has reached that age.
-Those 50 years were worth a long documentary in the shape of a 450+ page book to authors Christof Meueler and Franz Dobler.
+Few record labels can look back on a lifetime of 50 years, even fewer can look on the past and find a very unusual history.
+Trikont, the oldest independent German music label, and, actually, the oldest independent label worldwide, now has reached that age.
+Those 50 years were worth a long book in the shape of a 450+ page edition to authors Christof Meueler and Franz Dobler.

 Trikont’s first „production“ was a record named „Wir befreien uns selbst“ (We liberate ourselves) quickly done in 1972 to be sold and distributed among factory strike waves in Munich; the label founders and office workers recorded the songs themselves.
 Trikont originally started out as a publisher of books and mostly printed matter, always with a radical leftist world view.
 Founded in Cologne, the founders were members of the Socialist student circle, with strong Anti-American tendencies, against the war in Vietnam and so-called „imperialist“ actions of the country.
 Typical for the many left-wing organizations and protesters of the late 1960s in Germany, they founded their publishing house mostly out of a political urge.